inet-framework/inet/showcases/wireless/sensornetwork/doc/index.rst

 Note that the wireless interface module's name is ``wlan`` in all host types that have a wireless interface.
-The term doesn't imply that it's Wifi but stands for wireless LAN.
+The term doesn't imply that it's WiFi but stands for wireless LAN.

 We are using :ned:`ApskScalarRadio` here because it is a relatively simple, generic radio.
 It uses amplitude and phase-shift keying modulations (e.g. BPSK, QAM-16 or QAM-64, BPSK by default), without additional features such as forward error correction, interleaving or spreading.
-We set the bitrate in :download:`omnetpp.ini <../omnetpp.ini>` to 19200 bps, to match the default for the MAC bitrates (we'll use the default bitrate in the MACs, which is 19200 bps for all three MAC types.)
+We set the bitrate in :download:`omnetpp.ini <../omnetpp.ini>` to 19200 bps to match the default MAC bitrates (which is 19200 bps for all three MAC types).
 The :par:`preambleDuration` is set to be very short for better compatibility with the MACs.
-We also set some other parameters of the radio to arbitrary values:
+We also set some other parameters of the radio to arbitrary values.

 .. literalinclude:: ../omnetpp.ini
    :language: ini